The REAL Cost Of Starting A Business

 Starting up any kind of business requires an infusion of capital.
 For small businesses, the most likely source of financing is debt that comes in the form of a small business loan.
 Business owners can often get loans from banks or private investors such as family or friends.
 Business loans are definitely accompanied by interest payments.
 These payments must be planned and taken into account as the cost of default is very high when you are just starting out.

-Banks usually offer up to RM3,000,000 funding with an interest rate of approximately 5% with a 3-year tenure.
-If you borrow RM150,000 loan to start off your Malaysian-cuisine inspired café, your monthly repayment could reach up to RM4791.67 (5%).
+Banks usually offer up to RM1,500,000 in funding with an interest rate of approximately 5% to 15% with up to a 7-year tenure.

 Compliance needs: Insurance, license and permit fees

 All businesses would need to sort out some legal requirements before opening up.
-Food businesses generally would be expected to submit to health inspections authorisations before proceeding to apply for business licenses and permits.
+Food businesses generally would be expected to submit to health inspection authorisations before proceeding to apply for business licenses and permits.
 Some businesses might need to apply for industry-specific permits.
-However, on a general overview, a food and beverage business would incur the following costs:

 Premise